jungletech/2048/README.md

-This is made by Christian Jung  with thanks to Udacity and Gabrille Circulli.
+This is made with thanks to Udacity and Gabrille Circulli.

 KIM JONG UN 2048